Daytrippin’ through the Desert: 10 incredible places in Southern Arizona

 Although it sees little visitation compared to the more popular hiking hotspots, Picacho Peak is one of Southern Arizona’s hiking treasures.
 This gorgeous state park is located halfway in between Phoenix and Tucson, seeming popping up spontaneously amidst the surrounding nothingness.
 You really cannot miss picacho due to the dramatic statement it makes in a sea of flat surroundings.
 It really is an oasis in the middle of nowhere.
 The scenery here is really fabulous and the isolated surroundings really add to the desert enchantment.

 Consider a refreshing nature walk along the Calloway trail.
-Nothing too difficult, so you can fully enjoy the exotic views of the Saguaro and other forms of desert cacti plant life.
-Wonderful views of the mountains as well.
+Nothing too difficult, so you can fully enjoy the exotic views of the Saguaro and other forms of desert cacti plant life without tiring out.
+Wonderful views of the mountains as well on this one!
 Picacho is a great place to get lost in nature and enjoy the serenity of the desert.
 If you are up for a real challenge, you can embark on the arduous climb up the Hunter Trail.
 Do not let the 2 mile distance fool you – this is a strenuous steep hike.

 Daytrip 7: Tubac